 You don’t always have to ingest or inject some substance to take medicine.
 Your body, wonderful living “machine” that it is, is like a compounding pharmacist—it makes a lot of its own.

-People don’t think of their body making its own medicine, but it does every hour of every day of every year.
+People don’t think of their body making medicine, but it does every hour of every day of every year.
 Your body produces a variety of compounds.
 They’re like the ones you ingest or inject when you take medicine.
 No pills, needles, pharmacy bills or cups of water needed!

 The medicine your body makes for itself is the best there is.
 It’s top quality.
 It’s very likely to be just the right amount unless you’re abusing it in some way.
 You’re less likely to make too much or too little for yourself if everything is working right and you’re treating your body well.
 The key is to help your body function as well as it can.

 So, what you’re saying is that to get the best drugs possible you need to take care of your body?

 That’s exactly what I’m saying.
 Drugs are compounds and whether you ingest them in pill form or just feel the effects of what your body is making for itself, it’s still a drug.
 To get the best stuff possible, you need to do all of those things your coaches and teachers taught you about back in elementary school and junior high.
 You need to take care of yourself.
 Treat your body like it’s the most valuable possession you own.
 It is.
-If you body isn’t working right, it’s going to affect your enjoyment of whatever it is you actually own.
+If your body isn’t working right, it’s going to affect your enjoyment of whatever it is you actually own.
 Have you ever seen what a kidney goes for on the black market?
 The thing is, is that you’re more than your kidneys.
 You’re, like, a lot of organs.

 The mystery of serotonin